 Pick the Federal Crimes Lawyer That’s Right for You

 Beating a federal charge takes skill and experience.
 You need a law firm that understands federal laws and the strategies used by federal prosecutors.
-Here at the Simmrin Law Group we use an aggressive strategy designed to win cases.
+Here at Simmrin Law Group, we use an aggressive strategy designed to win cases.
 Our goal is to ensure you are treated fairly.

 Start Building Your Defense Against Federal Charges Today

 Federal charges don’t have to mean the end of your life.
 Simmrin Law Group can take on your case and ensure you have a solid defense ready for your day in court.
 Our federal crimes lawyers in Irvine have the experience and legal know-how that you can count on.
 Let us go to work for you right now with a free consultation.

 An Irvine federal crimes lawyer could represent your best chance for a favorable outcome in your case.
 Whether you take your case to trial or negotiate a plea, having an attorney that understands the federal system is vital for your success.
 You can get the help you need right away by calling our offices or completing our online contact form.